-Lemoore Police Explorer Post #1097 is open to young men and women between the ages 14 (and completed the 8th grade) and not yet 21-years-old with an interest in learning more about careers in the field of Law Enforcement.
+The Lemoore Police Explorer Post is still open to young men and women ages 14 (and completed the 8th grade) and not yet 21 years old with an interest in learning more about careers in the field of law enforcement.
 The program provides career orientation experiences, leadership opportunities, and community service activities.
-Lemoore Police Department combines classroom and practical training with Ride-Alongs in police vehicles and exposure to Community Policing.
-Explorers develop leadership skills, interpersonal communication skills, respect for police officers and other explorers, and learn Law Enforcement Protocols.
+The Lemoore Police Department combines classroom and practical training with Ride-Alongs in police vehicles and Community Policing.
+Explorers develop leadership skills, interpersonal communication skills, respect for police officers and other explorers, and learn law enforcement protocols.

-The Lemoore Police Explorers have been actively recruiting new members from Lemoore High School to recruit during their freshman orientation as well as the public safety classes.
-We also actively recruit at West Hills College for incoming students who are interested in a career in Law Enforcement.
-We have done several presentations to the Law Enforcement club and several of our Explorer's are currently active members.
+The Lemoore Police Explorers have been actively recruiting new members from both the Lemoore High School to recruit during their freshman orientation as well as the public safety classes.
+We also have been actively recruiting at West Hills College for incoming students who are interested in a career in law enforcement.
+We have done several presentations to the Law Enforcement Club and several of our Explorers are currently active members.

-This year we had the opportunity to participate in several activities which assisted the Lemoore Recreation Department's Shamrock Shuffle, 4th of July and Veterans Day 5K runs.
-We have assisted with traffic control at the Turkey Trot and Kings Fair in Hanford in partnership with other local Explorer posts.
-Explorers in Post 1097 have also participated in Reason for the Season and Presents on Patrol.
+This year we have had the opportunity to participate in several activities and to assist the Lemoore Recreation Department Shamrock Shuffle, 4th of July and Veterans Day 5K runs.
+We have assisted with traffic control at the Turkey Trot in Hanford and Kings Fair in Hanford in partnership with other Explorer local posts.
+We also assisted with the Jingle and Mingle program and the Lemoore Christmas Parade.
+Explorers in the post have also participated in Reason for the Season and Presents on Patrol.

 This fall, through recruitment efforts, the post has maintained a roster of 10-15 Explorers and we expect to continue growing with community support.
-Most recently the Post has gone international with the addition of three foreign exchange students from Armenia, Serbia, and Pakistan.